 Whichever approach you take be sure to communicate formal recognition plans to your team to ensure that they are comfortable with it.
 Ask what your staff or colleagues prefer: in person or note/email?
 Or in private or in public?
 Do they like sweet or salty snacks?
 This is essential for informal recognition initiatives!

 - Share a story of Excellent Service at every staff meeting.
 Have a staff member recount their service highlight from the week/month; we suggest calling this agenda item “Service Excellence in Action”!

 - Create a Departmental peer recognition program – whereby staff nominate each other for the Service Excellence award every month.
-This awards could come with a small symbol or trophy that the staff member could display on their desk (Dollarama has trophies for $2)

 - Create a Service Excellence calendar and for every day of the month put up a post-it highlighting 1 staff members’ excellent service interaction (oversized calendars are available at the CU bookstore or Grand & Toy)

 - Create a series of “You’re Excellent because…” cards that you distribute amongst your team

 - Offer a team standing ovation for Service Excellence at your next staff meeting where everyone takes a moment to recognize each other’s actions (especially helpful after peak periods)